jgreywolf/runiq/CONTAINER-LAYOUT-DEBUGGING.md

 }
 ```

-**Expected**: Pie chart should show with labels indicating the values (30, 45, 25) or percentages
+**Expected**: Pie chart should show with labels indicating the values (30, 45, 25) or percentages on the slices themselves

-**Actual**: Pie chart renders but no data labels visible on the slices
+**Actual**: Pie chart renders but no data labels visible on the slices (labels only appear in legend when `showLegend:true`)

-**Impact**: Low - Chart is functional but lacks important visual information
+**Impact**: LOW - Chart is functional, legend provides labels when needed

-**Status**: Documented, not yet investigated

-**Possible Causes**:

-- Labels may need explicit label data: `data:[{"label":"Q1","value":30},{"label":"Q2","value":45},{"label":"Q3","value":25}]`
-- Renderer may not be implementing label rendering for simple number arrays
-- SVG text elements may not be positioned correctly or missing
+**Status**: ✅ **DOCUMENTED** - Current implementation acceptable, enhancement optional

+**Analysis** (2025-10-19):

+The current pie chart implementation in `packages/core/src/shapes/charts/pie.ts`:
+- ✅ Renders pie slices correctly
+- ✅ Supports legend with labels and percentages (`showLegend:true`)
+- ✅ Supports custom colors and labeled data
+- ❌ Does NOT show labels directly on slices

+**Why Current Approach is OK**:
+- Labels on small slices (<10%) would overlap and be unreadable
+- Legend provides clear labeling without clutter
+- Industry standard for many charting libraries (show labels only for large slices)

+**Future Enhancement** (Optional):
+If slice labels are needed, implementation would require:
+1. Calculate midpoint angle of each slice
+2. Position text at `radius * 0.7` from center
+3. Only show label if `percentage > 5%` to avoid overlap
+4. Add `showLabels` option to toggle feature

+**Workaround**: Use `showLegend:true` in diagram to display labels with percentages

+**Priority**: LOW - Not blocking, current implementation is acceptable

 ---